AntonMeier/WireDrop-iOS/README.md

 1. Clone the repository
 2. In the project's root, create a new folder `/Configuration`
 3. In this new folder, create 3 new files: `project-ios-app.xcconfig`, `project-macos-app.xcconfig`, and `project-ios-extension.xcconfig`.
 These files will contain your personal configuration details for each Xcode target, such as `PRODUCT_BUNDLE_IDENTIFIER`, `DEVELOPMENT_TEAM`.
-Templates for each file can be fouund <ins>here (TODO: insert link)</ins>.
+Templates for each file can be found under [Configuration FIle Templates](https://github.com/AntonMeier/WireDrop-iOS/wiki/Configuration-FIle-Templates).

 ![XCConfig](https://github.com/user-attachments/assets/a0cb5d8c-d4c8-4e0d-babd-607419313547)

 4. You can now open the `WireDrop.xcodeproj` Xcode project file.
 If the config files have been added correctly, you should be able to build the WireDrop target without errors.

-_For the macOS app, I am using a Developer ID Application profile, but this may or may not be suitable for your needs._
+_For the macOS app, I am using a Developer ID Application profile, but this may or may not be suitable for your needs.
+If you only wish to build the iOS targets, you can ignore the configuration file for macOS._

 # Contributing To WireDrop :construction_worker: